-Suggested Itinerary: Six to Eight Weeks in Central America
+Suggested Six to Eight Weeks Central America Itinerary

 (Costa Rica) San Jose – Tortuguero – Manzanillo (Panama) – Bocas del Toro – Boquete (Costa Rica) – Uvita – Dominical – Manuel Antonio National Park – Santa Elena (Monteverde) (Nicaragua) – Rivas – Moyogalpa (Ometepe Island) – Granada – Leon – Esteli – Somoto (Honduras) – Choluteca (El Salvador) – Suchitoto – Santa Ana – Juayua – La Palma (Honduras) – Gracias – Copan Ruinas (Guatemala) – Rio Dulce – Livingston (Belize) – Puenta Gorda – Placencia – Hopkins – Dangriga – San Ignacio (Guatemala) – Flores – Lanquin (Semuc Champey) – Antigua

 Our six to eight week Central America itinerary begins in Costa Rica’s capital.
 San Jose is an uninspiring city and a day is enough to see the sights.
 Tortuguero, on the other hand, had a distinctly Afro-Caribbean feel and we enjoyed the boat trips and hiking trails inside the national park.
 We chose Manzanillo as our base for exploring other parks along Costa Rica’s Caribbean coastline but nearby Puerto Viejo or Cahuita would have been just as good.
 A couple of buses and a water taxi got us across the border into Panama and onto the archipelago of Bocas del Toro, a place we really liked despite its obvious popularity.
 We stayed in Bocas del Toro town on Isla Colon but made frequent trips to nearby Isla Carenero, where the beaches were much nicer.